 At the heart of Mark’s Missouri cattle operation is family, he said.
 “Every family member has made a significant contribution to the development, production, marketing, and distribution of our specialty beef.”
 The Mahnken men are fourth generation cattlemen.
 “In 1902, my grandfather, William, started the tradition of providing free-range beef to his friends,” Mark said.
 “My father, Marion, continued the tradition, finishing thousands of his cattle on lush pastures and forages, grown on the family farm,” south of Salisbury.

-In 1981, after a brief engineering career in Texas, Mark returned to his family’s 1,000-acre farm “to raise cattle and kids,” with his wife, Susie.
-Mark built and operated “one of the largest custom, feeding operations in the state, growing it to 5,000 head of cattle, while producing feed for the cattle on the farm.”
-However, about 12 years ago, he moved away from the feedlot model to a “free-range program,” choosing to raise cattle the way his grandfather did, on pasture.
-The family now raises 50 to 200 head on pasture.This legacy has been passed to Mark’s sons, who have learned the “art of producing quality crops and beef,” Mark said.
-They are also fed a grain-free, high-protein supplement.
+In 1981, after a brief engineering career in Texas, Mark returned to his family’s 1,000-acre farm “to raise cattle and kids,” with wife Susie.
+Mark built and operated “one of the largest custom feeding operations in the state, growing it to 5,000 head of cattle, while producing feed for the cattle on the farm.”
+Twelve years ago, he moved away from the feedlot model to a “free-range program,” choosing to raise cattle the way his grandfather did, on pasture.
+The family now raises 50 to 200 head on pasture.
+They also feed them a grain-free, high-protein supplement.

 We have passed on this legacy to our sons, who have learned the “art of producing quality crops and beef,” he said.
 “Fresh and clean water is provided from a farm reservoir and pumped to individual water tanks on each grazing paddock.
 During the winter months, when grass is not available, we provide shelter, the protein supplement, and hay.”